pobalopalous/ords-jdbc-autorest/README.md

 - postgres : PostgreSQL

 Note that in none of these pools is the db.username an ORDS Runtime User such as ORDS_PUBLIC_USER.
 ORDS is not installed in these databases.
 Adjust the pools to suit your needs.
+You may or may not have the same database users in your database.

 ## API Document
 Each pool has a autorest-openapi.yaml document which describes what the AutoRESTJDBCServlet will make available.
 These are OpenAPI V3 documents which use an extension structure to describe the database object to be made available over REST.